 In the summer, cooling off with a cold glass of lemonade is second nature.
 And boozy versions are no exception.
 This Southern classic is made with Jack Daniel’s Tennessee Whiskey, orange liqueur, freshly squeezed lemon juice, and your choice of lemon-lime soda.
 Top it off with some ice, and garnish with a lemon wedge for a sweet touch.

 The Watermelon Spritz

 For spritz fans looking to shake things up, this cocktail is a summer must-have.
 Steve Gleich, restaurant bar manager at Gibsons Italia, had a unique source of inspiration for this cocktail: a day at the spa.
 Watermelon juice, blanco tequila, aloe liqueur, grenadine, dry sparkling rosé, lemon juice, and a mint garnish make up this sessionable sip.
 Serve in a red wine glass over ice, and relax.

 The Gin Gin Mule

 This cocktail, famously created by legendary mixologist Audrey Saunders, is a cousin of the Moscow Mule.
-Yet, unlike the vodka-based Mule, this cocktail employs fine gin as its base.
+Yet, unlike the vodka-based version, this cocktail employs gin as its base.
 To make one, shake and muddle together fine gin, ginger beer, lime juice, simple syrup, and six sprigs of mint.
 Serve it up in a highball glass, and garnish with mint leaves.

 The Negroni Sbagliato